 Utah might very well be the single greatest destination for off-road lovers around the entire country.
-Moab, in particular, is the main attraction for Jeep owners with a wide variety of different types of trails to venture.
+Moab, in particular, is the main attraction for Jeep owners with a wide variety of trails to venture.
 It’s almost to the point that it is overwhelming the number of trails to decipher between when planning an excursion out west (or east for you Cali Jeep owners) to this beautiful state.

 If you choose to go to Hell’s Revenge, and you know your way around your Jeep, be sure to hit Hell’s Gate near the overlook that scores an eight off-road rating for the ultimate challenge.
 If you aren’t especially confident in you and your Jeep’s capabilities (no shame), you can still watch hysterically as other people with egos too big to say no to the challenge roll backwards down the hill.
 This trail is best in the summertime as it is ridiculously scary in the snow or ice.

 Poison Spider Mesa

 Another good trail to get your off-road bearings back, Poison Spider Mesa features all the good stuff with edges, dips, and climbs that lead you up to the main obstacle at the top that takes some serious straddling to get through.
 Tire placement is key on the majority of this trail which is why we recommend it for a good warm-up run before tackling more daunting trails.
 There are also bypasses around the more difficult obstacles which are a nice option.
 But what really makes this one of the best off-road trails in Moab is that if you park and take a short hike off the side trail, you’ll find fossilized dinosaur footprints!

 This is our recommendation for the first trail to check off the list off the bat on your Moab trip as it’s right at the edge of town and gets going very quickly.
 It is also an out-and-back trail meaning that you get to hit every obstacle twice from different perspectives.
 We recommend this trail as the warm-up run before tackling the beast that is Moab Rim.